sairampasupuleti42/openstay/src/modules/support/DOCUMENTATION.md

 ---

-*The OpenStay Support Chatbot is designed to provide exceptional user experience while reducing support load and improving user onboarding and engagement.*
+*The Openstay Support Chatbot is designed to provide exceptional user experience while reducing support load and improving user onboarding and engagement.*

 ## 🔄 Reset Conversation Feature